 “What?”
 I can’t help interrupting, trying to picture the fight scene and two ‘gangs’ of kids cheering these two on.

-Once again, he grabs my chin and turns my face to be almost nose to nose with him.
+Once again, he grabs my chin and turns my face to be almost nose-to-nose with him.
 “But even that’s not the WORST, Sarah!
 I couldn’t get out again.
-My bottom was stuck tight DOWN and my legs were right UP in the air.”
+My bottom had stuck tight DOWN and my legs were right UP in the air.”
 I have to fake a sneeze and a cough… there’s no other way to get through this moment.
 I notice Mum and Dad seem to be in the self-same predicament.

 I can’t stop myself from saying, “Just like that little teapot, short and stout, your gang had to tip you over and pour you out!”
 I can’t help it.
 I explode into gales of laughter.
 And once again, Mum and Dad share the same problem.
 Luckily, the humour of the story has hit Jonjon too, and before you know it, we’re all rolling about the bed like a pocketful of monkeys.

 Mum’s the first one to recover… sort of.
 She sucks in her cheeks.
 The twinkle in her eyes shows she’s not tinily fooled by Jonjon’s ploy to stretch out his bedtime.
 His story is correct – he doesn’t lie – but he IS playing it out to its utmost.
 “We’ll talk more tomorrow night about bullying and ways to handle it, OK?
 But for now it’s time for sleep because you’ve shared your worries – and you know the old saying?”
 And she waits for Jonjon and I to chant together – ‘A trouble shared is a trouble halved’.